For the Love of Frugal Hound, Manage Your Money Yourself! (by following The Simple Path to Wealth)

 I think we all know that “F” stands for Frugalwoods here.
 Yes indeed, I want you all to have your very own Frugalwoods-You Money, because with that money, your world is suddenly your own.
 You can stop working a job you don’t like to support a lifestyle you don’t enjoy to impress people you don’t care about.
 And instead?
 You can find fulfillment by pursuing your passions.
 THAT’s what F-You Money is all about.

-Of course this is a gross oversimplification as I attempt to distill an entire (and superb) book into a brief post.
+Of course this is a gross oversimplification as I attempt to distill an entire superb book into a brief post.
 So, before I quote the entire tome, I think I’ll just stop and encourage you to read the book for yourself.
-And then go start investing!
+Then go start investing!